Tulsi Gabbard Hits Google With a $50 Million ‘Free Speech’ Lawsuit

 “The explanation for Google’s suspension of the Account at exactly the wrong time is no great mystery: Google (or someone at Google) didn’t want Americans to hear Tulsi Gabbard’s speech, so it silenced her.
 This has happened time and time against across Google platforms.
 Google controls one of the largest and most important forums for political speech in the entire world, and it regularly silences voices it doesn’t like, and amplifies voices it does.”

 The suit also accused Google of sending Gabbard campaign emails to spam folders at higher rates than other campaigns.
-(Other explanations include Gabbard’s staff not opening campaign emails, accidentally signaling disinterest in them, NBC reporter Ben Collins noted.)
+(Other explanations include Gabbard’s staff not opening campaign emails, accidentally signaling a lack of interest in them, NBC reporter Ben Collins noted.)

 Gabbard’s criticism draws on bipartisan complaints against Google.
-Like fellow Democratic presidential hopeful Elizabeth Warren, Gabbard has called to use antitrust law to break Google into smaller companies.
+Like fellow Democratic presidential hopeful Elizabeth Warren, Gabbard has called for the use of antitrust law to break Google into smaller companies.
 Her lawsuit suggests that the Google Ads suspension might have been in retaliation over the antitrust policy.

 Gabbard’s suit cited an article by far-right news site Breitbart, which found a Google employee emailing colleagues that “there is obviously a moral argument to be made [to blocking Breitbart] as well as a business case.”
 The suggestion, which appears to have been a remark by a lone employee, does not appear to have been pursued by Google.